prem-trd/file-converter/blueprint.md

 - **Services:** Cloud Functions for Firebase.
 - **Implementation:**
     - For each tool (e.g., "Merge PDF"), create a Cloud Function that performs the backend processing.
-    - The frontend will call these functions and provide feedback on the job status (e.g., "processing," "complete").
+    - The frontend will call these functions and provide feedback on the job status (e.g., "processing," "complete

 ### Step 5: Data Persistence
 - **Goal:** Store user data and information about their PDF jobs.